hellogreg/pstv/pstv.md

 The user interface is just a part of user experience, and a device's homescreen is just a sliver of the user interface.
 But you have to start somewhere!
 So, I've redesigned the PSTV's homescreen to accomplish the following:

-- Update it to share the same visual brand language as the current generation of Sony products.
+- Update it to share the same visual brand language as the current generation of Sony products (PS4, Bravia TVs, PlayStation mobile app, etc.).
-- Establish PSTV as something other than just a Vita on a bigger screen.
+- Reframe the PSTV as something other than just a Vita on a bigger screen.

 ### If It Quacks Like a Vita...